ray-project/ray/doc/source/actors.rst

           self.sess.run(init)

-To indicate that an actor requires one GPU, we pass in ``num_gpus=1`` to ``ray.actor``.
+To indicate that an actor requires one GPU, we pass in ``num_gpus=1`` to ``ray.remote``.
 Note that in order for this to work, Ray must have been started with some GPUs, e.g., via ``ray.init(num_gpus=2)``.
 Otherwise, when you try to instantiate the GPU version with ``NeuralNetOnGPU.remote()``, an exception will be thrown saying that there aren't enough GPUs in the system.